 In many cases, the cause of the back pain is diagnosed from the history and physical exam alone, and further testing is not necessary.
 A small percentage of cases are serious and require surgery.
 However, most of the time the problem can be helped by conservative treatment, such as pain medicine, antibiotics, physical therapy, or physical activity.

 American Family Physician (AFP) writes that serious causes of back pain are uncommon in young children, although they are more common than in older children and adults.
 AFP and an American Journal of Neuroradiology article review both benign and more serious causes of back pain in children.
 In addition to weak muscles and poor posture, the main categories include:

-Toddler back pain could be also from diseases outside the spine, such as sickle anemia, urinary tract infection, or a systemic viral or bacterial infection.
+- Toddler back pain can also be from diseases outside the spine, such as sickle anemia, urinary tract infection, or a systemic viral or bacterial infection.

 Movement, Posture and Back Pain